Art Deco Black Onyx and Diamond Dress-Set, Circa 1930

 Data sheet

-A pair of black onyx, rock crystal and diamond cufflinks, with a round brilliant-cut diamond set in the centre of carved rock crystal, with a...
+A pair of modern black onyx, rock crystal and diamond cufflinks, with a round brilliant-cut diamond set in the centre, in a rub over setting,...

 A pair of French, Art Deco, black onyx and ruby cufflinks, mounted in platinum, with square-cut rubies, in heavy, platinum, square settings, within...